wavefrontHQ/docs/pages/doc/trace_data_query.md

       hs(tracing.critical_path.derived.beachshirts.shopping.total_time.millis.m, operationName=ShoppingWebResource.orderShirts)
       ```

-    * **Relative time**: When compared to the total critical path time, which is 1.73 seconds, the `ordershirts` operation spends 5.8% of the time on the critical path.
+    * **Relative time**: When compared to the total trace duration, which is 1.73 seconds, the `ordershirts` operation spends 5.8% of the time on the critical path.
       ```
       hs(tracing.critical_path.derived.beachshirts.shopping.time_percent.m, operationName=ShoppingWebResource.orderShirts)
       ```